 Over the last few weeks I’ve been investigating a series of customer corruption issues (on one customer’s system) where it appears that the page checksum algorithm is missing a combination of DWORD bit flips, caused by another (Query Processor) bug that’s been introduced in recent builds of SQL Server 2008 R2, SQL Server 2012, and SQL Server 2014 (on 2014, most likely when using a readable AG secondary).

 I’ve gone back-and-forth with my good friends in Product Support and the Product Group quite a bit and we’ve decided to publicize the issue before more people find they have unrecoverable corruption because of this.
-I’ve been told that this will be fixed ASAP for all three versions, but it isn’t going to delay the RTM and general release of 2014.
+I’ve been told that this will be fixed ASAP for all three versions.
 I’ll blog details as soon as I know.

 So what’s the bug?

 Well, it involves the way the page checksum algorithm aggregates values.
 It turns out that a certain repeating bit pattern on adjacent words can cause the Fletcher’s Checksum algorithm (the one that’s used – it’s way cheaper than a full CRC-based checksum – see this Wikipedia link) to fail because of the order insensitivity of the algorithm (it’s explained in the Wikipedia link, under the section Weaknesses of Simple Checksums) and the fact that it can’t distinguish between a block of zeros and a block of ones (described in the main Weaknesses section).
 The SQL Server implementation was supposed to work around that problem (making it more like a traditional Adler’s Checksum, from which the Fletcher’s Checksum is derived), but obviously it doesn’t work entirely correctly.